 Take the classic five-factor ‘Big Five’ personality questionnaire based on Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism.
+Click the image below to begin the test:

 What is it?